shane-kercheval/georgia-tech-omscs-courses/README.md

 - create .env file in project directory with `OPENAI_API_TOKEN=<your OpenAI API Key>`
 - Replace content in `resume.txt` with your information.

+Note that I did not include the `Computational Perception and Robotics` specialization.
+Uncomment relevant line in cli.py to include.